 Certification requires that all sanitary measures are in place for the most efficient fish preservation all along the fish supply chain (cold chain preserved on board, at dock, in sale house, in fishmonger; no use of spoiled water to clean fish etc.): controls/declarations are made at each level and this information has to follow the fish lot for traceability.

 Same applies to aquaculture.
-Certification will validate that aquaculture implementation is respectful of natural ecosystems for example mangroves.
+Certification will validate that aquaculture implementation is respectful of natural ecosystems, for example mangroves.
 Mangroves are not destroyed to implement fish farm, spoiled water coming from shrimp ponds are cleaned in specific areas and not directly rejected in the sea etc.

 Marine Fisheries Research